iridis-rs/iridis/README.md

 }
 ```

-Then we can create a `layout` and the `flows` that apply to the application:
+Next, create a `layout` and define the `flows` for the application:

 ```rust
 use iridis::prelude::{thirdparty::*, *};